carlosperate/awesome-microbit/README.md

 - [CBMicroBit](https://github.com/Louismac/CBMicroBit) - CoreBluetooth wrapper in C++ that connects a micro:bit to a computer running macOS using BLE and outputs over OSC (can be used standalone, or as a C++ or Objective C library).
 - [Swift](https://github.com/phwallen/microbit-swift) - An application programming interface written in Swift for use with the micro:bit.
 It allows programs written for Apple devices to communicate with the micro:bit using BLE.
 - [Node-RED](https://github.com/seanmtracey/node-red-contrib-bitio-wrapper) - A node-red (flow-based visual programming) module that wraps some of the functionality of the Python/MicroPython Bitio Library.

+## 👩‍💻 Classroom Environments

+- [micro:bit classroom](https://classroom.microbit.org) - Run and manage live code sessions with MakeCode or Python Editor.
+It makes it quick and easy for teachers to share code with students, track their progress, help them debug, and save their progress.

 ## 🛠️ Programming Tools